ProvenRun/meta-provenrun/recipes-integration/applications/provenrun-uppercase/files/README.md

 `pnr-uppercase` is usefull to test communication between Linux and ProvenCore.
 It makes use of provencore driver.

-`pnr-uppercase` application can be executed with a free license.
+`pnr-uppercase` application can be executed with a free license which can be requested here: https://appstore.xilinx.com/products/acceleration-solutions/provenrun_toupper.html

 Requirements
 ------------